Cairnarvon/goldbug/doc/util.rst

    raising a :class:`ValueError` if *a* is not prime relative to *m* (and the multiplicative inverse therefore doesn't exist).

+.. function:: numberword(n, shortscale=True)

+   This translates an integer into its English-language equivalent, without spaces or dashes.
+It's used internally by :class:`goldbug.cipher.Bazeries`.

+   This implementation will handle numbers up to :math:`1000^{12} - 1`.

 .. function:: textgen(alphabet='abcdefghijklmnopqrstuvwxyz', min_length=0, max_length=None)

    A generator generating all strings it is possible to form with a given